John is an award-winning composer, music producer, songwriter and performer from West Yorkshire.

 He won Best Composer at the Stage Debut Awards 2022 for his live electronic score for the Olivier-nominated hit play Cruise.

-Other recent theatre work includes composing for the Royal Shakespeare Company’s Two Gentlemen of Verona, and performing his live score for acclaimed true-crime thriller KENREX, which transfers to London’s The Other Palace in December 2025.
+Other recent theatre work includes composing for the Royal Shakespeare Company’s Two Gentlemen of Verona, and performing his live score for acclaimed true-crime thriller KENREX, which transferred to London’s The Other Palace in December 2025.

 Previously he spent years on the road as a touring and recording artist in the UK and Europe, garnering a cult following for his genre-hopping project The Little Unsaid, now a regular staple at Glastonbury and receiving radio play from the likes of Iggy Pop and Guy Garvey.